bordaigorl/rmview/README.md

 The first time you connect to the tablet, it will not be among the known hosts.
 In this situation rMview will present the option to add it to the known hosts, which should be done in a trusted network.
 Updates to the tablet's firmware modify the key used by it, so the next connection would see the mismatch between the old key and the new.
 Again rMview would prompt the user in this case with the option to update the key.
-Again this should be done in a trusted network.
+This should be done in a trusted network.
 The `host_key_policy` parameter controls this behaviour:
 - `"ask"` is the default behaviour and prompts the user with a choice when the host key is unknown or not matching.
 - `"ignore_new"` ignores unknown keys but reports mismatches.